What Is A Short Position?

 Gross profit that he made from this trade is 5000* (90-32) =5000*$58 = $ 290,000

 So the investor has made a gross profit of $290,000 by borrowing a stock that he doesn’t own.
 Maximum profit from a short position in stock equals to the price at which the stock shorted minus zero multiplied to the number of stocks shorted.
 So, in this case Maximum profit = (90-0) *5000 = $450,000

 The loss that can happen to an investor in short selling is infinite.
 This is because any potential stocks upside is unlimited, so if the stock price keeps increasing after shorting the stock and if the investor does not have taken enough measures to hedge the loss, the loss can be infinite.

 Investor one wants to short sell 5000 quantity of a particular stock, let’s say stock A that trades at $90

 Step 1: He places an order to short sell the stock with his broker

-Step 2: Broker arrange the Number of shares and executed the trade on behalf of the investor and proceeds would be credited to investors margin account.
-Most of the times the investor has to also keep margin deposit in the account let’s say in this case it is 50%.
+Step 2: Broker arranged the number of shares and executed the trade on behalf of the investor, and proceeds would be credited to the investor’s margin account.
+Most of the time, the investor has to also keep a margin deposit in the account.
+Let’s say, in this case, it is 50%.

 = 450,000 + 225,000 = $675,000